We’ll be looking at two of the more high-tech robotic vacuums in this comparison – the Ecovacs T8 AIVI and Roborock S6

 Introduction to the Ecovacs T8 AIVI and Roborock S6 MaxV

 Robot vacuums are divided into three main categories.
 First are the cheap robots that use laser sensors to help them avoid furniture and other objects.
 These options often utilize a random algorithm, so it just pinballs around.

 Some newer releases add a gyroscope sensor, enabling it to navigate like a smart robot vacuum.
 However, it can’t save maps and lacks advanced features like invisible wall and no-go zones.

 The second type of robot uses laser and SLAM for navigation – the most notable brands are Neato and Roborock.
 These robots have LIDAR (the same one found in Google’s self-driving car).

 Using lasers gives these robots precision not found in cheaper robots.
-Functionality can vary depending on the model, but robots with LIDAR traverse through narrow spaces better than a random navigating robot.
+Functionality can vary depending on the model, but robots with LIDAR traverse around narrow spaces better than a random navigating robot.

 Lastly, some robots use a camera and SLAM.
 At the forefront is iRobot with their highly popular Roomba 900, I, and S-series.
 Like LIDAR-based robots, VSLAM robots are efficient at navigating even complex layouts thanks to the camera sensor.

 But it has a wrinkle – a front-facing camera, paired with artificial intelligence, enabling it to avoid objects.

 Ecovacs T8 AIVI: High Airflow Makes This an Excellent Hard Floor Cleaner